dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.14.0-RC1

+###### What's new
+- Merchants can now sync all types of automations by store (previously the sync worked by website).
+We've extensively rewritten the code for automation enrolment, including the handling of pending contacts, and updating data fields.

+###### Improvements
+- `ImporterReportHandler` now uses a newer unsubscribeByWebsiteAndStore() method, for scope-aware unsubscribes.

 # 4.13.5

 ##### Bug fixes
 - Contacts enrolled in automations or queued for abandoned cart campaigns, who were initially ‘Pending Opt-in’ but who soon afterwards became unsubscribed or suppressed, were causing an error in the related syncs.
-This has been fixed.
+We fixed it.
-- Pending contacts in dotdigital will no longer be marked as ‘Suppressed’.
+- Pending contacts in dotdigital are no longer marked as ‘Suppressed’.
-- We fixed a bug in order sync related to marking ordered products as unprocessed.
+- We fixed a bug in the order sync related to marking ordered products as unprocessed.
-- We’ve improved our handling of missing campaign data in template sync.
+- We’ve improved our handling of missing campaign data in the template sync.

 # 4.13.4

-##### Bug fixes
+###### Bug fixes
 - We now send review dates as correctly formatted date strings in review sync, to enable full use of segmentation in dotdigital.
 - We fixed a problem with our web behaviour tracking script collecting product data outside of product pages.

 # 4.13.3

-##### Bug fixes
+###### Bug fixes
 - We fixed an exception thrown error during contact import sync.

 # 4.13.2